tmdautov/frontend-interview-cheatsheet/README.md

 What are some security best practices?

 - Adding CSRF Token is a critical security measure for protecting web applications from unauthorized data submissions from other websites
 - Install SSL Certificate
 - Keep all libraries and frameworks up-to-date to avoid vulnerabilities found in older versions.
 - Limit User Permissions and Access
 - Always validate user input to protect against common vulnerabilities like `SQL injection`, `cross-site scripting (XSS)`, and `command injection`.
 This should be done both on the client side for user experience and on the server side for security.
 - Define and enforce a strict `CORS` policy to prevent unauthorized domains from accessing your resources.
 - Use captcha
 - Utilize content security policies to prevent XSS attacks.
 Escape user input in HTML output to ensure that any input is rendered harmless.
 - Implement CSP headers to control the sources of various content types and mitigate XSS attacks.
 - Use `X-Frame-Options` or `Content Security Policy (CSP)` to prevent your website from being framed by malicious sites.
 - Use the Secure and HttpOnly flags for cookies to prevent access by client-side scripts and to ensure they're sent over HTTPS.
 - Set HTTP headers: `"Referrer-Policy": "no-referrer"`
 - Disable iframe embedding
 - Implement rate limiting and throttling to prevent brute-force attacks.
 - Regularly conduct security audits and penetration testing to identify and fix vulnerabilities.

+### Performance

+- **Optimize Images**: Compress and resize images to reduce file size without sacrificing quality.
+Use modern formats like WebP for better compression.

+- **Minimize HTTP Requests**: Reduce the number of requests by combining files, using CSS sprites, and minimizing the use of scripts and plugins.

+- **Use a Content Delivery Network (CDN)**: CDNs distribute your content across multiple servers worldwide, reducing the distance between the server and the user, thus improving load times.

+- **Enable Caching**: Set appropriate caching policies to store frequently accessed resources on the user's device, reducing load times on subsequent visits.

+- **Minify and Combine Files**: Minify CSS, JavaScript, and HTML by removing unnecessary characters and spaces.
+Combine multiple files into one where possible to reduce the number of HTTP requests.

+- **Use Asynchronous Loading for CSS and JavaScript**: Load non-critical CSS and JavaScript files asynchronously to prevent them from blocking the rendering of the page.

+- **Optimize CSS and JavaScript**: Streamline and optimize code.
+Remove unused CSS and JavaScript to reduce file size.

+- **Implement Lazy Loading**: Load images and other resources only when they are needed (as the user scrolls down), which can significantly reduce initial load times.

+- **Optimize Web Fonts**: Limit the use of different font styles and weights, and use font-display settings to control how fonts are loaded.

+- **Improve Server Response Time**: Optimize your server, consider using a dedicated or virtual private server, and look into server-side caching.

+- **Use Compression**: Enable compression on your web server to reduce the size of your CSS, HTML, and JavaScript files.

+- **Optimize Database Queries**: For websites relying on a database, optimize queries and use indexing to speed up data retrieval.

+- **Audit with Tools**: Regularly use tools like Google PageSpeed Insights, Lighthouse, and GTmetrix to analyze and improve performance.

+- **Mobile Optimization**: Ensure your website is responsive and optimized for mobile devices, as more users are browsing on mobile.

+- **Reduce Redirects**: Each redirect triggers an additional HTTP request-response cycle, so minimize them to improve load times.